 Enable Yale faculty and students to access the Peabody’s vast collections of fossils, specimens, and cultural holdings to support academic teaching and research.
 Support community outreach efforts like Peabody on the Road and Teacher Workshops.

 Develop multiple exhibitions each year featuring treasures from the Peabody and wonders of natural history from around the world.
-Provide crucial funds for our free, public events, like ¡Fiesta Latina! and our annual MLK Festival, which welcome over 10,000 children and adults into the Museum each year.
+Provide crucial funds for our free public events, like ¡Fiesta Latina! and our annual MLK Day Festival, which welcome over 10,000 children and adults into the Museum each year.

-Underwrite essential research and internship opportunities in the Peabody’s ten scientifc divisions engaged in groundbreaking studies of ancient cultures, climate change, and planet biodiversity.
+Underwrite essential research and internship opportunities in the Peabody’s 10 scientific divisions engaged in groundbreaking studies of ancient cultures, climate change, and global biodiversity.
 Invest in education and college preparation for local high school students participating in our EVOLUTIONS Afterschool Program.

 Gifts of $10,000+

-Support new discoveries and global exploration through field work, including fossil digs, research studies, and collecting trips.
-Take a leadership role in maintaining the heart of the Museum through the cataloging, conservation, and preservation of more than 13 million specimens.
+Support new discoveries and global exploration through fieldwork, including fossil digs, research studies, and collecting trips.
+Take a leadership role in maintaining the heart of the Museum through the cataloging, conservation, and preservation of more than 14 million specimens.

-Please consider joining the 1866 Society with a gift of $1500 or more.
-Your leadership support directly impacts the Museum’s capacity to educate, explore, and inspire.
+Please consider joining the 1866 Society with a gift of $1,500 or more.
+Your leadership support directly enhances the Museum’s capacity to educate, explore, and inspire.